 CELLISTS -Symphony Orchestra Concerto Competition Winners open performances in cities across the country accompanying the Moscow Ballet Principal Ballerina in her performance of the classic ballet choreography to St. Saens’ The Dying Swan from “Carnival of the Animals.”
 Wunderkind performed at the National Press Club in 2012 and in cities on the annual tour.
 Moscow Ballet’s cross discipline program “Musical Wunderkind” is a salute to talented young Symphony Orchestra Concerto Competition winners.
 Unique to Moscow Ballet, the program is an unprecedented cooperation between the internationally renowned ballet company and up-and-coming musicians.

 CHOIRS- Moscow Ballet continues to develop its educational mission to provide art enrichment for the local communities it performs in by including Youth Choirs as vocal accompaniment to Tchaikovsky’s compelling “Waltz of the Snowflakes.”

 The youth groups also welcome patrons to the theatre performing their own holiday repertoire before the curtain rises and sing a cappella for the “Waltz of the Snowflakes” dance at the end of Act I. The children range in age from 7 to 18 years and study with experienced and award-winning music directors prior to the performances.
 The live performance experience, in some of the country’s finest music halls, is an invaluable and rare opportunity for them.

-‘New Horizons: A Children’s Program for Life’ uses a “three-pronged” approach to a child’s health: addressing diet, exercise and creative expression through unique, interactive experiences rooted in the cultural and performing arts.
+‘New Horizons – Move, Nourish and Learn’ uses a “three-pronged” approach to a child’s health: addressing diet, exercise and creative expression through unique, interactive experiences rooted in the cultural and performing arts.
 Creativity, health and wellness through the lens of classical ballet is a unique and potentially life-changing experience for many children which Moscow Ballet dancers can provide in over 60 cities across North America.
 The New Horizons program also brings funds to the communities it serves, and can assist in the revitalization of a city’s arts and theatre districts.
 The program is available as a Day of Immersion in conjunction with a public performance or as a Week of Immersion.